DrexWare/drexoffsets/README.md

 ## How to use
 Search for the offset you are looking for in this repo and look in either the json or the other file types depending on your needs

+## dsc.gg/drexwaregg
+join the discord for updated cheats for cs2, valorant fortnite and more!